pippinbarr/cart253-2018/modules/core-for-loops/core-for-loops.md

 ```

 - First we have the word .hi[`for`]
-- It means, "this is a `for` loop", somewhat unsurprisingly
+- It means, "this is a `for` loop"
+- We're deeply familiar with this idea now, a special word for a special effect

 ---